Pleural Mesothelioma

 In 80% of cases, the aetiology is exposure to asbestos dust, with a latency period of 20-40 years from the onset of exposure.

-Other possible causes of mesothelioma are radiotherapy and some types of viruses.
-It is more common in men than in women, with the most common age of onset being between 50 and 70 years.
+Other possible causes of mesothelioma are radiation therapy and some types of viruses.
+It is more common in men than in women, with the most frequent age of onset being between 50 and 70 years of age.

 How is pleural mesothelioma diagnosed?

-The diagnosis of pleural mesothelioma is evident when pleural thickening is found surrounding the lung trapping it and attaching to the mediastinum.
+The diagnosis of suspected pleural mesothelioma begins when there is evidence of pleural thickening surrounding the lung, trapping it and attaching it to the mediastinum.

-Diagnosis begins with a review of the patient's medical history, followed by a complete physical examination including a chest x-ray and respiratory function studies.
+A review of the patient's medical history is essential, followed by a complete physical examination including a chest x-ray and respiratory function studies.

-Computed tomography (CT) and positron emission tomography (PET) are very helpful in determining the extent and location of the lesion.
+Computed tomography (CT) and positron emission tomography (PET) are very useful in determining the extent and location of the lesion.

-Biopsy is necessary to confirm the diagnosis.
-Once the diagnosis is confirmed, the stage of the disease must be determined in order to best treat it.
+A biopsy is necessary to confirm the diagnosis.
+Once the diagnosis is confirmed, the stage of the disease must be determined in order to proceed with the best treatment.

 How is pleural mesothelioma treated?